kyegomez/zeta/docs/architecture.md

 ## **1. Introduction**

 In today's rapidly evolving digital world, harnessing the collaborative power of multiple computational agents is more crucial than ever.
-'Zeta' represents a bold stride in this direction—a scalable and dynamic framework designed to enable swarms of agents to function in harmony and tackle complex tasks.
+'Zeta' represents a bold stride in this direction—a scalable and dynamic framework designed to enable zeta of agents to function in harmony and tackle complex tasks.
 This document serves as a comprehensive guide, elucidating the underlying architecture and strategies pivotal to realizing the Zeta vision.

 ---